 Police investigate shooting, abduction case in Buchanan, Tazewell counties

 Jun.
-29—GRUNDY, Va. — A Buchanan County, Va. man was being held without bond Tuesday in a regional jail after a man was found shot in the head and a woman was abducted.
+30—GRUNDY, Va. — A Buchanan County, Va. man was being held without bond Tuesday in a regional jail after a man was found shot in the head and a woman was abducted.

 On Monday shortly before 7 a.m., the Buchanan County Sheriff's Office responded to a report of a shooting in the Spruce Pine area of Pilgrims Knob, according to a statement issued Tuesday by the sheriff's office.